East Africa Management Team

 Treasurer

-Before joining TLA she was involved in a co-operative meat selling business with other women, buying livestock at the auction markets then butchering and selling the meat.
+Before joining GWOCO she was involved in a co-operative meat selling business with other women, buying livestock at the auction markets then butchering and selling the meat.
 She gained administrative experience managing the co-operative's activities.

 Through her WMI loan and training, Levina has expanded her business, adding dairy cows and a vegetable plantation.
 With her business profits, she has made extensive improvements to her home.
 Levina is an inspiration to many local women, who see her successful example of a rural businesswoman.